robincornett/display-featured-image-genesis/readme.txt

 = Does this work with any Genesis child theme? =

 Yes and no. Technically, it does, even older (XHTML) themes.
-However, depending on other factors such as the individual theme's styling and layout.
+However, depending on other factors such as the individual theme's styling and layout, the output may be unexpected, and require some tweaking.
 Not recommended for themes such as Sixteen Nine Pro, or The 411 Pro due to layout, and not for Ambiance Pro or Minimum Pro without changing some theme functionality.

 = How can I change how the plugin works? =

 There are several filters built into Display Featured Image for Genesis, to give developers more control over the output.
 Several of them are very similar, and are applied in a specific order, so an earlier filter will take precedence over a later one.

-Available filters are:
+Available filters include, but are not limited to:

 * `display_featured_image_genesis_skipped_posttypes`: select post type(s) which will not have the featured image effect applied
 * `display_featured_image_genesis_use_default`: force post type(s) to use your sitewide default image (set on the main plugin settings page) for the featured image effect, regardless of what is set as the individual post's featured image